Temple University logo

 Fox School of Business

-Established in 1918, it offers 15 undergraduate majors, 10 professional master's programs, and PhD programs, known for international partnerships.
+Established in 1918, it offers 15 undergraduate majors, 10 professional master's programs, and two PhD programs, recognized for its international partnerships.

 🏫